 Hi!
 I am Cassandra.

 I graduated from Central St Martin’s School of Art in London with a fashion and printed textiles degree.
 I then spent 20 years both as an employee and as an entrepreneur.
-Working with well known European and US fashion brands at both value end and high end in Hong Kong, provided me with first hand experience in China production and sourcing working with fashion brands at both value end and high end.
-But my main passions have always been using waste materials in a value-added way.
+Working with well known European and US fashion brands at both value end and high end in Hong Kong, provided me with first hand experience in China production and sourcing.
+While as an entrepreneur I created several fashion brands in womenswear, handbags and jewellery.
+My main passion has always been using waste materials in a value-added way.

 It’s this combination of East/West mix, and experience at various ends of the fashion industry, plus a keen interest in sustainability that culminated in the expertise that I can offer to fashion brands today.

 Anything can be a print.
 But a good print has to be very specific to a brand.
-I worked on print trends and print stories with high street stores such as Warehouse, Next and Lane Bryant and sold prints to fashion houses in Paris, New York and London.
-I also exhibited my own printed fashion label at London Fashion Week.
-I launched Orchid & Rose to showcase prints as scarves, made sustainably with a zero waste process.
+I worked on print trends and print stories with high street brands such as Warehouse, Next and Lane Bryant and also sold prints directly to fashion houses in Paris, New York and London.
+Additionally I exhibited my own printed fashion label at London Fashion Week as a New Generation designer.

-Most recently I worked with Brazilian brand Totem, created by a local surf legend.
-We spent a lot of time honing each new garment to match with the brand’s bold prints, work with the unique fabric properties of viscose, and fit its specific customer demographic.
+Most recently I worked with iconic fashion brand Totem, created by a Brazilian surf legend.
+Our team spent a lot of time honing each new garment to match with the brand’s bold prints, work with the unique fabric properties of viscose, and fit its specific customer demographic.
 Talk to me about your womenswear design needs.

 A brand logo is more than a graphic representational of the product.
 It needs to represent the brand culture and story as well.
 It’s only after workshopping the brand identity and desired audience character that we can come to a unique creative solutions for the brand expression.
 Get in touch if you need to get clear on your brand.

 Drop me a line at firstname.lastname@example.org.
 I’m happy to chat without obligation.